Spektrum DX6i Review

 The Recall – more specifically the lack of information regarding the problem that lead up to the recall.
 I have no problem with a product being recalled, it shows the manufacture cares about their customers.
 Horizon Hobby dealt with the recall quickly and made the process of sending the DX6i in so easy with an online shipping form etc.

-The Spektrum DX6i recall is old news of course and if you are getting a new DX6i, you have nothing to worry about; in fact only a small percentage were even effected by the recall.
+The Spektrum DX6i recall is very old news of course (way back in 2008) and if you are getting a new DX6i or DX6, you have nothing to worry about; in fact only a small percentage were even effected by the recall.
 I unfortunately am a magnet for this kind of thing and ended up with one of the small number of DX6i’s that fell into the recall.

 Sharp Gimbals: